 City Colleges of Chicago - Olive-Harvey College Sports-Related Financial Aid

 There are 57 athletes who take part in at least one sport at the school, 37 men and 20 women.
 They receive, on average, about $2,213 in sports-related student aid to attend Olive-Harvey College.
 On average, the school gave males around $1,988 of sports aid and women received about $2,628.

 City Colleges of Chicago - Olive-Harvey College Coaches

-There are 4 head coaches at Olive-Harvey College, 2 of whom lead men’s teams and 2 of whom head up women’s teams.
-Women’s team head coaches make an average of $25,000 and men’s team head coaches make about $26,023 each year.
+Of the 4 head coaches at Olive-Harvey College, 2 are leaders of men’s teams and 2 lead women’s teams.
+Women’s team head coaches make an average of $34,324 and men’s team head coaches make about $30,909 each year.

 The net profit or loss can vary with each sport.
 For example, sports like basketball and football are often moneymakers for a school while other sports could be operating at a deficit.
 The chart below compares the amount of money made (or lost) for each of the men’s sports offered at Olive-Harvey College.